micropython/micropython/docs/reference/glossary.rst

         typically accessible on a host PC via USB.

     stream
         Also known as a "file-like object".
-An Python object which provides sequential read-write access to the underlying data.
+A Python object which provides sequential read-write access to the underlying data.
 A stream object implements a corresponding interface, which consists of methods like ``read()``, ``write()``, ``readinto()``, ``seek()``, ``flush()``,